skryblans

 I'm not very good at learning either.

-I look at books or articles on the internet and I read them, only for nothing to properly take root in my never-quite-fully-engaged brain.
-I am always learning, but probably it's actually relearning something I've forgotten I already 'learned'.
-Then I forget it again.
+I look at books, or articles on the internet, and I read them intently, only for nothing to properly take root in my never-quite-fully-engaged brain.
+I am always learning, but probably it's more like relearning something I've forgotten I already 'learned'.

 I know very few common plant names, and the Latin names have absolutely no chance of sticking.
 Thing is, my memory is shot post-stroke.
-At least, I think it was the stroke that did it—I can't actually remember if it was any good pre-stroke now either.
+At least, I think it was the stroke that did it – I can't actually remember if it was any good pre-stroke now either.

 I have no problem cutting back stuff that is already growing (and we know it'll be growing back even stronger soon afterwards), but I am very soft on actually removing things.
-There is a certain sympathy for life, nature, and the serendipity of where it has found to survive operating in me, which finds it hard to actually kill anything, animals or plants.
+There is a certain sympathy for life, nature, and the serendipity of where it has found to survive operating in me which finds it hard to actually kill anything, animals or plants.

 That's why we have an oak tree sapling, five years old now, growing in the front meadow area.
 It arrived, and I've left it there to grow.
 It deserves to, simply by having survived to make the start.
 And why there are a couple of now three meter tall sycamore trees growing out of the front bank that borders the lane.
 And a hazel and numerous other spontaneously arrived hawthorn trees growing in the bank on the side of the driveway.